-Amtrak trains on many different routes arrive and depart from the Chicago Union Station at 225 S Canal Street.
-One of the most beautiful stations in the United Stations, it opened in 1925 next to the Chicago Loop.
-Then, like now, the station was a major transfer point between passenger trains.
-It has undergone renovations in recent years, including a new ceiling in the Great Hall, western facade repair and restored Burlington Room.
-Learn more about the station below.
+Amtrak trains on many routes arrive and depart from Chicago Union Station at 225 S Canal Street.
+The 1925 Beaux-Arts landmark is considered one of the most beautiful train stations in the United States and sits just steps from the Chicago Loop.
+Then, as now, the station serves as a key transfer hub for long-distance and regional passenger trains.

 This website is reader supported and not affiliated with Amtrak.
 We may earn a small commission from links on this page.